 I come to work every morning and I look forward to the coding part of my day!

-There are a lot of challenges to overcome when you start coding — problem-solving takes up the majority of your time — but you do learn how to overcome these problems, and when you do, you begin to enjoy yourself and feel rewarded for your efforts.
+There are a lot of challenges to overcome when you start — problem-solving takes up the majority of your time — but you do learn how to overcome these problems, and when you do, you begin to enjoy yourself and feel rewarded for your efforts.

 As a programmer you are directly making an impact on the world around you, as your job involves making things that other people are consuming.
 This changes the way you look at the internet and your role within it.

 The wonderful thing about having programming skills is that if you have an idea for something you want to create, you can just go ahead and create it exactly as you want and completely free of charge.

 You can be experimental and try new things out and have fun while you’re doing it.
 As you pursue your own projects, you’ll be learning all the time, having fun and being creative.
 What you teach yourself at this stage could prove invaluable later when you’re building websites for money.